mamg22/m2-pylox/README.md

     - Throw runtime error on uninitialized variable access.
 * Chapter 9
     - `break` statement.
-    - Tried to add `continue` too, but the way to handle it conflicts with desugared `for` loops, since the increment becomes part of the loop body, which is skipped by `continue`, causing an infinite loop; maybe I'll add it later with a different approach.
 * Chapter 10
     - Anonymous (lambda) functions.
 * Chapter 11